DePaul University Center for Teaching & Learning > Assessment > Additional Resources > Accreditation

 Accreditation

-Accreditation by one of the 6 regional accrediting bodies is required for colleges and universities to offer federal financial aid to their students.
+Accreditation by an agency recognized by the Department of Education is required for colleges and universities to offer federal financial aid to their students.
 This requirement is defined by the Higher Education Opportunity Act.

 DePaul University is accredited by the Higher Learning Commission (HLC) .